-Children's Services may provide financial assistance for costs associated with education or training courses or employment opportunities of the young person's choice, depending on an assessment of need.
+Children's Services may provide financial assistance for costs associated with education or training courses or employment opportunities of the young person's choice, depending on an assessment of need which includes the course/activity suitability.
 Where appropriate, Children's Services may consider funding for extra tuition.